nortikin/sverchok/docs/nodes/vector/vector_math.rst

 ========= ==========================================================

-Depending on the mode you choose the sockets are automatically changed to accomodate the expected inputs and outputs types
+Depending on the mode you choose the sockets are automatically changed to accommodate the expected inputs and outputs types

 Modes